nataliecardot/100-days-of-code/r2-log.md

 **Today's Progress:** Contined a lesson on React.

-**Notes:** Whereas front-end frameworks like Angular and Ember use two-way data binding (if a model changes the data, data updates in the view; alternatively, if the user changes the data in the view, then the data is updated in the model), React has a unidirectional data flow: from the parent component to a child component.
-Data updates are transmitted to parent component, which performs the actual change.
+**Notes:** Whereas front-end frameworks like Angular and Ember use two-way data binding (if a model changes the data, data updates in the view; alternatively, if the user changes the data in the view, then the data is updated in the model), React has a unidirectional data flow: down the "tree" from the parent component to a child component.

 ### R2D29